 Paula has a background in environmental archaeology, holding a PhD from Edinburgh University and MSc from Sheffield University, in this subject.
 Her first degree was a general one, in geography with a science-based focus on archaeology, geology and environmental change.
 She also has over 10 years experience of working in the commercial field as a palaeoenvironmental consultant.
-Paula has worked for Archaeology Scotland since 2006 and has managed a range of projects including a 3 year project to facilitate sharing archaeological information called “From the Ground Up”.
-This project was supported by the HLF, Historic Scotland and RCAHMS and developed our existing journal into a searchable, online journal.
-Paula was joint editor on Archaeology Scotland’s journal, Discovery and Excavation in Scotland (DES), in 2007-8, and has been the editor since 2009.
-She manages all of the data from its initial receipt through to its transfer onto the Historic Environment Scotland (HES) public access database, CANMORE.
+Paula has worked for Archaeology Scotland since 2006.
+Paula was joint editor on Archaeology Scotland’s journal, Discovery and Excavation in Scotland (DES), in 2007-8, and the editor 2009-2019.
+She also managed all of the data from its initial receipt through to its transfer onto the Historic Environment Scotland (HES) public access database, CANMORE.
 Paula is currently working on a consultancy basis for AS on DES and the OASIS redevelopment project.

 Jennifer has a PhD (University of Edinburgh) and an MSc (University of Sheffield) in environmental archaeology, and has worked in Scottish archaeology since 1988.
 Jennifer has been involved with Archaeology Scotland since 2008, first as a co-opted Trustee, elected formally in November 2009, then standing down to take up a temporary post as Finance Officer in 2012.
-She joined the Learning Team in April 2014, moving to the post of Project Officer (DES editor) in August 2019.
+She joined the Learning Team as Learning Officer in April 2014, moving to the post of Project Officer (DES editor) in August 2019.

 Jennifer has experience in the Higher Education sector having been a lecturer at the University of the Highlands and Islands from 2003 to 2007, a fascinating job, in which she learned a lot about educational practice and about how rewarding it is to teach people about Scottish archaeology.
-Her aim now, as Learning Officer, is to help others gain the satisfaction of using the fascinating subject of archaeology.
-She enjoys creating resources to help teachers and youth workers to use archaeology to deliver Curriculum for Excellence.
+As Learning Officer, Jennifer helped others gain the satisfaction of using the fascinating subject of archaeology.
+She enjoyed creating resources to help teachers and youth workers to use archaeology to deliver the Curriculum for Excellence.

-Becca joined Archaeology Scotland in October 2016 as a Project Officer working with the Heritage Hero Awards and Adopt-a-Monument.
-Becca recently completed her PhD at the University of Stirling, which focuses on the palaeoecology and geoarchaeology of Norse farms in Iceland.
+Becca joined Archaeology Scotland in October 2016 as maternity cover Project Officer working with the Heritage Hero Awards and Adopt-a-Monument.
+Becca recently completed her PhD at the University of Stirling, which focused on the palaeoecology and geoarchaeology of Norse farms in Iceland.
 Her archaeological interests lie primarily in historical human-environment relationships and the study of cultural landscapes.
 She also has a passion for science and archaeology outreach, believing archaeology, heritage and the natural environment should be accessible to all.
 Becca runs the Heritage Hero Awards Twitter account.
-When not at work Becca can be found out and about exploring Scotland’s mountains and coastlines.
+When not at work Becca can be found out and about exploring Scotland’s mountains and coastlines

 Doug Rocks Macqueen